Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: The groups

 The relations on generators $a_{ij,klm}$ correspond to configurations of codimension $2$ which occurs when either 1) six points lie on the same sphere with empty interior, or 2) there are two spheres with five points on each of them, or 3) five points on one sphere compose a codimension $1$ configuration.

-The last case means that the convex hull of the five points has a quadrilateral face (Fig.~\ref{fig:delauney_pentahedron}).
+The last case means that the convex hull of the five points has a quadrilateral face (\cref{fig:delauney_pentahedron}).
 The vertices of this face lie on one circle so we exclude this configuration.

-If there are two different spheres with five points on each of them, the inscribed simplices for the first sphere and for the second sphere are different.
-We can suppose the faces of the inscribed convex hull has only triangular face for each sphere; otherwise, the codimension should be greater than two.
-So the convex hulls can have one common face at most, and we can transform them independently.
+If there are two different spheres with five points on each of them, then there is no simplex inscribed into the both spheres (otherwise its vertices would belong to one plane which contains the intersection of the spheres).
+Hence, the simplices inscribed into the first spheres and the simplices inscribed into the second one have no common internal points.
+For each sphere we can suppose that the faces of the convex hull of the inscribed simplices has only triangular faces; in the other case, that would be a configuration of codimension greater than two.
+So the convex hulls can have at most one common face, so we can transform them independently.
 This gives us a commutation relation

 where